 We are interested in the systemic in its way of approaching any problem as a set of elements in mutual relations.
 Cybernetics introduces the notion of feedback as a central element governing systems, whether biological or technical.
 Feedback occurs when the outputs of a system are redirected as inputs to that system, as part of a chain of cause and effect forming a loop.

 Homeostasis is one of the principles used by cybernetics, which defines the ability of a system to maintain the balance of its internal environment, regardless of external constraints.

 We wanted to look at the connection to the landscape.
 Particularly the duality between artificial and natural landscapes, and how human imprints are shaped, and in turn shape the lines of the landscape.
-This balance and fragility was of interest to us: how man takes his place within an ecosystem, what impacts arise from this, and finally how the ecosystem tends to find a new equilibrium (a process in perpetual motion).
+This balance and fragility was of interest to us: how human takes its place within an ecosystem, what impacts arise from this, and finally how the ecosystem tends to find a new equilibrium in a process in perpetual motion.

 Dozens of different types of particles were tested, and several detection methods were experimented.
 The production of the components required for the exhibition was made in France, while equipment (fans and confetti) was delivered on site.

 Each fan is equipped with a motion sensor, a confetti sensor and a control box.
 Each box is autonomous, and precise time delay for triggering are controlled by an Arduino.

 We held two workshops following the opening of Nebula.
 One was aimed at a high school and college audience, the other at an adult audience.